ewradcliffe/Heritage-Housing/README.md

 #### How will the client benefit?
 1. The client will maximise the sales price for the inherited properties.

+## The rationale to map the business requirements to the Data Visualisations and ML tasks
+**Business Requirement 1:** The client is interested in discovering how house attributes correlate with sale prices.
+Therefore, the client expects data visualisations of the correlated variables against the sale price.

+*  We will inspect the data related to house prices
+* We will perform Pearson and Spearman correlation studies to investigate how the variables are related to Sale Price.
+* We can extract the most important variables.
+* We will plot the main variables against Sale Price to assist the client in visualising the relationship between them.
+* We will display this on the dashboard.

+**Business Requirement 2:** The client is interested in predicting the house sale prices from her 4 inherited houses, and any other house in Ames, Iowa.
+* We want to be able to predict the best sale price of the clients houses.
+We want to use an ML model based on regression analysis.
+* We can train, validate and test the model using the data provided.
+* We can use this model to provide the client with estimations as to the best sale price for her houses, and display it on the dashboard.
+* We can add input widgets for the most important variables to the dashboard, so the client can see the potential Sale Price of any other house in Ames, Iowa.

+## ML Business Case
+Given the above there is a clear business case for a data study and the creation of a machine learning model.

+### Predict house prices
+#### Regression Model
+1 - We want an ML model to predict the highest sale price based on the data collected.
+As the target variable is price, a regression model is most appropriate.
+We want to be able to output a single figure - price.

+2 - The ideal outcome is to be able to provide our client with a tool for accurately predicting house prices and an understanding of what the most important variables for determining house prices are.

+3 - We agreed with the client an R2 score of at least 0.75 on the train set as well as on the test set.

+4 - We can also investigate different models for a better R2 score.

 ## Dataset Content